Overview

 Adding a Password

-When a mural is password protected, a user will need to know and enter the password into the 'Password' field of the the ‘This mural is password protected’ dialog box which appears when a password protected link is shared.
+When a mural is password protected, a user will need to enter the password into the 'Password' field of the ‘This mural is password protected’ dialog box which appears when a password protected mural link is shared.

 The mural is password protected dialog box.